- Our Work

 Some of the features we were adding are:

 - Interactive timeline with the company’s history;

-- Interactive world map of Apache’s projects;
+- Interactive world map of APA’s projects;

 - Third-party data provider replacement.

 Velvetech also had to update the CMS to provide the editorial staff with full control over mobile content in the apps.